DataDog/hiring-engineers/answers.md

 -Connor Hammond

+NB - My computer is formerly my brother's, so that's why hostname is "zak" :)

 #Level 1
-Sign up for Datadog (use "Datadog Recruiting Candidate" in the "Company" field), get the agent reporting metrics from your local machine.
+>Sign up for Datadog (use "Datadog Recruiting Candidate" in the "Company" field), get the agent reporting metrics from your local machine.
 ![local_metrics](/images/host_metrics.png)

 - ###Bonus question: what is the agent?